nichtsam/code-tips/README.md

 # Clean Code
 > My humble thoughts.

+## Heads up

+This does not always apply.
+Keep an open mind.
+Care what you wrote.
+Use common sense.

+Clean Code is about writing readable code for humans,
+if it reads excellent, you don’t need to force rules upon it.

+## What is Clean Code not?

+- This is not a “Once and for All Perfect Solution”.
+- This is not about Extensibility.

 ## What is Clean Code?
 > Clean code is simple and direct.
 > Clean code reads like well-written prose.